raikrahul/algo2025/Array Zero Prefix Counting.md

 ## 4. The Implementation (Mixed Strategy)

 This implementation satisfies the "Divide and Conquer" philosophy by using Binary Search to handle the bulk of the data and a Linear Scan helper to handle the boundary precision.
-It is robust against edge cases because it does not rely on the pointers crossing blindly.
+It is robust agai[...]

 ```rust
 fn count_zeroes_mixed_strategy(array: &[i32]) -> i32 {